 Retail banks:

-If a bank wants to change its entrance readers from credit card scanners to facial recognition, they would likely incorporate it into existing systems and enterprise infrastructure, so an SDK would be a better fit
+If a bank wants to change its entrance readers from credit card scanners to facial recognition, they will likely incorporate it into existing systems and enterprise infrastructure, so an SDK would be a better fit

 Security and access control in a large office building: